-More than 3 different species of grassland fungi may be of grassland fungi interest and worth further investigation (see below).
+More than 3 different species would indicate sites that may be of grassland fungi interest and may be worth further investigation.

-More than 6 different species of grassland fungi and/or with rare species (such as those above) are indicated to be good for grassland fungi and worth further survey, especially by an expert (see below).
+More than 6 different species and/or with rare species (such as those above) are indicated to be good for grassland fungi and worth further survey, especially by an expert.